kontent-ai/gatsby-packages/README.md

     ```

 1. Run `gatsby develop` and data from Kentico Kontent are provided in Gatsby GraphQL model.
-All Kentico Kontent content element values reside inside of the `elements` property of `kenticoCloudItem` nodes.
+All Kentico Kontent content element values reside inside of the `elements` property of `KontentItem` nodes.

-### C) Scaffold your project using Gatsby Kentico Kontent starter site
+### C) Scaffold your project using Gatsby Kentico Kontent starter site (using source plugin v3 right now)

 Use the [gatsby-starter-kentico-cloud](https://github.com/Kentico/gatsby-starter-kentico-cloud) starter site that includes this source plugin